i-mo-k/pirple_JS_ES6_tuto/README.md

 ## timeAdder.js
 This file is about usign switch statements to perform time related additions.
 This seems really chanllenging, as the requirements vary alot and input may be very flexible.

+## fizzbuzz.js
+This file contains homework for looping data structures.